IBM/universal-connectors/docs/Guardium Insights/SaaS_1.0/UC_Configuration_GI.md

     ***NOTE: Due to the possibility of CloudWatch reporting events multiple times for plug-ins configured for Guardium Insights, it is recommended to use SQS instead***

-## Azure Event Hubs input plug-in configuration
+## Azure event hubs input plug-in configuration

 In the **Additional info** page, specify the details of the connection you want to create: